February 25, 2025

 Comparative infographic of industrial flange standards PN (Europe), ASA/ASME Class (North America), and ISO PN (petrochemical), including explanations of nominal pressures and visual representations of metal flanges, with the Vameca logo at the bottom.

-In industrial valve technology, choosing the type of flange is much more than just a matter of dimensions.
-It's a key element that determines the safety, compatibility, and compliance of a project.
+In industrial valve technology, choosing the type of flange is far more than a matter of dimensions.
+It is a critical factor that affects the safety, compatibility, and compliance of a project.

-In North America, as in Europe, flanges adhere to different standards: PN (Nominal Pressure) in Europe, ASA/Class (ASME) in North America, and ISO PN in certain petrochemical markets.
-Misinterpreting these standards can cause delays, additional costs, and disputes upon delivery.
+In North America and Europe, flanges adhere to different standards: PN (nominal pressure) in Europe, ASME in North America, and ISO PN in specific petrochemical markets.
+Misinterpreting these standards can lead to delays, additional costs, and disputes during acceptance.

-This guide clarifies the major differences and offers practical markers for your specifications.
+This guide clarifies the significant differences and offers practical benchmarks for your specifications.

 PN (Nominal Pressure) — European approach

-• The designation PN (e.g., PN 10, PN 25, PN 40) corresponds to a maximum pressure in bar at room temperature.
+• The designation PN (e.g., PN 10, PN 25, PN 40) corresponds to a maximum pressure in bar at ambient temperature.

 • Example: PN 10 = 10 bar max at 20 °C.

-• However, caution: as the temperature increases, the mechanical strength of the flange decreases.
+• However, note: as the temperature increases, the mechanical strength of the flange decreases.

 • In North America, ASME pressure classes are used (e.g., Class 150, 300, 600…).